 Treatment for gastritis usually involves:

-- Taking antacids and other drugs to reduce stomach acid.
+- Taking antacids and other drugs (such as proton pump inhibitors or H-2 blockers) to reduce stomach acid

 - If the gastritis is caused by pernicious anemia, B12 vitamin shots will be given.